Marion Center Area School District is closed for the remainder of the 2019-2020 school year.

-Last updated April 6, 2020 at 4:35 PM.
+Last updated May 15, 2020 at 1:35 PM.

-PDE is continually updating their FAQ document on the PDE website.
+For more information, PDE is continually updating their FAQ document on the PDE website.

 PSSA/Keystone Exams Updated March 23 : PDE announced March 19, 2020 the cancellation of all PSSA testing and Keystone exams for the 2019-20 school year as a result of COVID-19.
 This includes the Pennsylvania Alternate System of Assessment (PASA).
 Click here to read more.
 NOCTI testing for technical education has also been canceled.

 180 Day Requirement Updated April 6th : Many families have been questioning whether our students will be required to make up the days missed by the mandated school closures.
 PDE announced that they will be waiving the 180 day requirement.
 Due to this announcement, the district will be bringing teachers back on board starting on April 6th to start supporting families and children during the school closure.
-The school calendar will be adjusted and students' last day will be Friday, June 12, 2020.
+The school calendar will be adjusted and students' last day of school will be Friday, June 12, 2020.
 Seniors will graduate as planned on June 2, 2020.

 Educational Resources for Families: We do understand the importance of continuity of education, so we have provided families with links to educational sites on our district and school websites.
 Resources can be found under Academic Resources by clicking on the "Links" tab.
 We understand that as parents, it may be difficult to weed through all of the sites listed as links, especially when you are not sure exactly what is being covered within your child's classroom.
 We have put together some suggested activities for families for each grade level for children to continue to practice the skills they have covered so far this school year.
 There will also be activities to extend their learning and to provide virtual opportunities to expand their background knowledge.
 These suggestions are just that, suggestions.
 Children are not required to complete the suggested activities.
 They will not be used for grades or attendance purposes in any way.
 They are simply a resource for parents to provide continuity in their child's learning, if they choose to do so.
 To access these suggestions, please click on the grade span to your right, then scroll to find your child's grade level.